DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Experiments

-Inspired by Graph Attention Network (GAT)~\cite{DBLP:conf/iclr/VelickovicCCRLB18}, Temporal Graph Attention Network (TGAT)~\cite{DBLP:conf/iclr/XuRKKA20} is a recently proposed graph neural network model for aggregating the temporal-topological neighborhood information into the node representation vector for improving the node classification accuracy in the dynamic setting.
-Here, we test whether TGAT could achieve higher node classification than GAT in our \name-Ito dataset by capturing the temporal metabolic information.
+To identify the node property (e.g., class labels), inspired by Graph Attention Network (GAT)~\cite{DBLP:conf/iclr/VelickovicCCRLB18}, Temporal Graph Attention Network (TGAT)~\cite{DBLP:conf/iclr/XuRKKA20} is a recently proposed graph neural network model for aggregating the temporal-topological neighborhood information into the node representation vector (through attention mechanisms) for improving the node classification accuracy in the dynamic setting.

+Here, we want to investigate whether TGAT could achieve higher node classification than GAT in our \name-Ito dataset by capturing the temporal metabolic evolution information.
 Based on the chronological order, we split the first $70\%$ temporal edges as the training set, the middle $15\%$ temporal edges as the validation set, and the last $15\%$ temporal edges as the testing set.
-Then, we report the average node classification accuracy and the standard deviation of GAT and TGAT with the varying number of test samples in Table~\ref{tb:dynamic_node_classification}, where GAT and TGAT are converged under the same condition (e.g. same number of layers, same dropout probability, same learning rate, and same training epochs).
-Moreover, to make the static method GAT could take the dynamic network \name-Ito as input, we use Reduced Graph Representation~\cite{DBLP:conf/sdm/OettershagenK0M20} that could map temporal graphs into dynamics-preserving static graphs.
-In Table~\ref{tb:dynamic_node_classification}, we can observe that TGAT achieves the higher training accuracy and testing accuracy in terms of the node classification, which suggests that TGAT could capture the temporal metabolic patterns in \name-Ito to help identify protein properties.
+Then, we report the average node classification accuracy and the standard deviation of GAT and TGAT with the varying number of test samples in Table~\ref{tb:dynamic_node_classification}, where GAT and TGAT are converged under the same condition (e.g., the same number of layers, same dropout probability, same learning rate, and same training epochs).
+Moreover, to make the static method GAT could take the dynamic network \name-Ito as input, we use Reduced Graph Representation~\cite{DBLP:conf/sdm/OettershagenK0M20} to map temporal graphs into dynamics-preserving static graphs.
+In Table~\ref{tb:dynamic_node_classification}, we can observe that TGAT achieves the higher training accuracy and testing accuracy in terms of the node classification, which suggests that temporal metabolic patterns are helpful in regularizing the representation learning process to help determine the category of nodes, TGAT could capture those temporal metabolic patterns in \name-Ito to help identify protein properties.